Dizabanik/fissure/README.md

 Welcome to **Fissure** - your cozy companion for debugging and logging in C!
 Whether you're cuddling up with your code or navigating through debugging sessions, Fissure provides a warm and comfortable environment to enhance your development experience.

+**Fissure also has a CLI app that can be used like a normal application on linux.**

 ![example](https://github.com/Dizabanik/fissure/blob/0c15d7bb413f3daf1e50755ffcfe2c53398b0d88/2.png)

 ## Features